Hylke1982/devops-experience-workshop/exercise-06/README.md

 }
 ```
 - Add, commit and push the changes to the Git repositories.
-- After running the 'seed-job' again the 'Second build job' is now available.
+- After running the 'seed-job' again the 'Second build job (unit test)' is now available.
 - A extra step is added to the continuous delivery pipeline
 ![Extra step in the pipeline added](images/pipeline-view-01.png)